konsloiz/jira-2-github/README.md

 `cd dist`

-edit config.json and update with required details
+Edit the config.json and update the required fields:

 ```
 {